jkeohan/bonus_lectures/AWS/intro-to-dynamoDB/intro-to-dynamodb.md

 ### Accessing DynamoDB From Lambda

-Since we will be accessing DynamoDB from JavaScript we will need to use the [AWS SDK](https://aws.amazon.com/sdk-for-javascript/).
+Since we will be accessing DynamoDB in a Lambda function we will need to use the [AWS SDK](https://aws.amazon.com/sdk-for-javascript/).
 Since we will be using the JavaScript version of the SDK let's take a look at that documentation.

 Here we can see that there is an option to use it in **Node** so let's click on that option.

 <img src="https://i.imgur.com/W2k5vY9.png" width=500/>

-Much of this install and configure documentation is only if we are using the SDK in a local app we are developing that would need to connect to AWS DynamoDB.

 The SDK however is already available in Lambda so no need to install it.